openebs-archive/openebs-docs/docs/tasks_volumeprovisioning.md

 ## Increasing Number of Jiva Replicas

 The following procedure must be performed for increasing number of replicas.
-You can scale up the Jiva replica online, if the current replica count is 2 or more.
+You can increase the Jiva replica online if the current replica count is 2 or more.
 OpenEBS recommends you to perform the change with no load on the volume if current replica count is 1.

 1. Get the current  Jiva replica count using the following command.